rsek/dataforged/moves.md

 ***Progress Move***

 **When you seize an objective in a fight**, envision how you take decisive action.
 Then, roll the challenge dice and compare to your progress.
-Momentum is ignored.
+Momentum is ignored on this roll.

 If you are in control, check the result as normal.
 If you are in a bad spot, count a strong hit as a weak hit, and a weak hit as a miss.

 On a **strong hit**, you prevail.
 Take +1 momentum.
 If any objectives remain and the fight continues, you are in control.

-On a **weak hit**, you achieve victory, but not without cost.
+On a **weak hit**, you achieve your objective, but not without cost.
 Roll on the table below or choose one.
 If the fight continues, you are in a bad spot.

 Roll   | Result
 -------|-----------------------------------------------------------------------